 - 5.1 OS 1 sets out Council's approach to the retention and improvement of existing open space.
 The policy provides that there will be a general presumption in favour of retaining all such lands and uses , including protecting any character and amenity value, whether specifically identified in the LDP or not, unless the lands are identified within the LDP for an alternative use. - 5.2 The policy goes on to note that development resulting in the loss of open space on lands specifically identified for these uses in the LDP and/or Council's Open Space Strategy and/or GBIP will only be considered in exceptional circumstances where it is clearly shown that redevelopment will bring substantial community benefits that decisively outweigh the loss of open space. - 5.3 The policy sets out two exceptions as currently detailed in PPS 8 and concludes by stating that Council must be satisfied that the loss of open space would not result in detriment to the overall green infrastructure provision. - 5.4 The policy fails to satisfy the test of Soundness CE2 in that there is insufficient evidence within the technical supplement to support the policy as it is currently worded.
 Specifically, there is no evidence to support an improvement of existing open spaces when there is no audit which assesses the quality and quantity of open space.
 Technical supplement 8 identifies the location of open spaces and their associated typologies but no information is provided on the quality of the space and how current provision addresses space standards.
-Evidence needs to be provided to justify this element of the policy. - 5.5 Without a robust evidence basis it is difficult to understand the rationale for the penultimate aspect of the policy which introduces a catch all approach to considering the loss of the open space when applicants will already have had to demonstrate that the redevelopment of the site provides substantial community benefits. - 5.6 RBAI are in ownership of playing fields in South Belfast which are used in support of the sporting offer of the School.
-The playing fields are in the private ownership of the School and are not utilised or available for use by the general public. - 5.7 There are small pockets of land attached to the existing playing fields at Bawnmore Road, Cranmore Park and Broomhill Lane which are not used in the general operation of the playing fields and are surplus to the School's requirements.
-A means of vehicular access is available to these sites and the land would be suitable for residential development.
-Further details of these sites are attached at Appendix 1.
+Evidence needs to be provided to justify this element of the policy. - 5.5 Without a robust evidence basis it is difficult to understand the rationale for the penultimate aspect of the policy which introduces a catch all approach to considering the loss of the open space when applicants will already have had to demonstrate that the redevelopment of the site provides substantial community benefits.

-- 5.8 We respectfully suggest that: - Council prepares an up to date evidence basis to support this policy and on the basis of the evidence collated reassesses whether the evidence supports this policy position; and - Considers as a suitable alternative the development potential of existing surplus/underused open spaces which could support the Council's growth strategy.
+5.6 We respectfully suggest that Council prepares an up to date evidence base to support this policy and on the basis of the evidence collated reassesses whether the evidence supports this policy position.